-Does the state/territory require that this training topic be completed before

-caregivers, teachers, and directors in licensed CCDF programs are allowed to care

-for children unsupervised?

-▼ Yes

-□ No

-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

-·

-▼ Yes

-□ No

-Describe if relatives are exempt from this requirement

-Relatives are exempted from this requirement but the 7hr FFN online alternative

-Pre-Service training is available to them.
+▼ Yes □ No Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised? ✓ Yes ✓ No Describe if relatives are exempt from this requirement Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.
+5.2.3e 4.
+Prevention and response to emergencies due to food and allergic reactions Provide the citation for this training requirement, including citations for both licensed and license-exempt providers Federal: 98.41(a)(1)(iv) Centerbased regulation, 114-508A(9)(10)-Meal Requirements; Group Child Care Home Regulations 114-518A(6)(7) ABC Quality Program Manual April 2018 Pilot Year Eligibility to Participate, 5.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised? ✓ Yes☐ NoDoes the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised? ✓ Yes No Describe if relatives are exempt from this requirement Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.